sbaumgartner/scripting_test/README.md

 * Extract and export structured data

 You have **1 hour** to complete this assignment.
-You can use any tool(s) you want to complete this assignment.
+You can use any tool(s) or AI you want to complete this assignment.

 ---